How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Fill the gap productively

-If you haven't already, start doing something that shows on a resume: freelancing, contract work, volunteering, certifications, or a relevant side project.
+Start doing something that shows on a resume: freelancing, contract work, volunteering, certifications, or a relevant side project.
+A 6-month gap with "actively developing skills" plays differently than a 6-month gap with nothing to show.

 Double down on networking

 At 6 months, online applications alone aren't working.
-Shift more time to direct outreach: informational interviews, alumni connections, LinkedIn messages to hiring managers.
+Shift the ratio: 50% of your search time should go to direct outreach — informational interviews, alumni connections, LinkedIn messages to hiring managers.

 Consider adjacent paths